tomfishemoji/tomfishemoji.github.io/_posts/2017-04-05-my-first-real-experience-with-linux.md

 Despite being the first boot, the new OS only took about 10 seconds to start and present me with a welcome dialog.
 The first thing I did was remove Plank (a dock, similar to the one in macOS) and display open windows in the panel instead.

-{% include image.html path="/img/posts/My first real experience with Linux/plank.png" caption="The Plank dock, as it comes by default in Ubuntu Budgie" %}
+{% include image.html path="plank.png" caption="The Plank dock, as it comes by default in Ubuntu Budgie" %}

 ### Drivers & Hardware Compatibility
 To my amazement, the majority of my laptop’s hardware worked out of the box, including the camera, microphone, WiFi card and the trackpad.
 Even the keyboard hotkeys worked!
 After my initial smugness wore off, I realized one huge thing was missing: My GPU.